Abizern/hblog/README.markdown

     cabal install hakyll --enable-shared

+## Dependencies:

+### Ruby

+- sass
+- compass

+### setup

+- _publish directory should be setup up as a clone of the upstream deployment repository with the remote name of `github`.
+This is not a submodule and the relevant entry has been made to the .gitignore file.

 ## License

 This configuration and setup code for this blog is under the MIT License.
 See